Residential Aged Care Telehealth Training Program

 - This includes GPs, medical specialists and allied health professionals like counsellors, dietitians and physiotherapists.
 The program is tailored to the needs of this audience by focusing not only on the practical aspects of telehealth but also on the models of care most typically associated with aged care patients like wound care and geriatrics.

-The program delivers comprehensive, industry-specific training tailored for the aged care sector.
-It includes an optional initial assessment, allowing learners to bypass familiar topics and create a customised learning journey.
-Additionally, the training is supported by resources designed to assist aged care providers and clinicians in planning and implementing telehealth while managing organisational change.
+This program delivers comprehensive, industry-specific training tailored to the aged care sector.
+It includes an optional initial assessment, allowing learners to skip familiar topics and build a customised learning path.

 The telehealth training program includes two distinct streams: